Humpy-JBRM/http-attenuator/README.md

 ## MVP
     - forward proxy mode [tick]

-    - service broker mode (which also gives reverse proxy)
+    - service broker mode (which also gives reverse proxy) [tick]

     - promana integration [tick - baked in]

+    - basic "best" selection (for some definition of "best") by the service broker [tick] Currently supports `random` but you can pass it a `preferred` backend

+    - recording / saving requests and responses [tick]

     - circuit-break + attenuation + retry

-    - basic "best" selection (for some definition of "best")

 ## Why You Would Use This